 - mood problems, such as depression

-If you use alcohol and Ritalin together, you could develop dependence on both substances.
-If you stop drinking or using Ritalin, you may have withdrawal symptoms such as:
+If you use alcohol and Ritalin together, you could develop physical dependence on both substances.
+This means your body would need both substances to function normally.
+So, if you stop drinking or using Ritalin, you would likely have some withdrawal symptoms.

 - trouble sleeping